gphoto2 — command-line gphoto2 client

 libgphoto2(3) is a cross-platform digital camera library, and gphoto2(1) is a command-line client for it.

-Where an option takes a RANGE
+Where an option takes a RANGE of files, thumbnails, or

 other data, they are numbered beginning at 1.
 A range is a